 Rock Anchor

-Inserted directly into the solid mass and expanded once inside, they transfer tension from the exterior to the interior of the structure, providing sturdy reinforcement at its core.
+An expanding rock anchor is a type of ground anchor for rocky soil, it provides strength and stability to rock and concrete structures, protecting them against problematic movement and collapse.
+Inserted directly into the solid mass and expanded once inside, it transfers tension from the exterior to the interior of the structure, providing sturdy reinforcement at its core.

-expanding rock anchor boasts a triple guy eye, making it suitable for up to 3 guy strands.
+This strong and durable expanding rock anchor is crafted from treated steel and iron, which meets the necessary testing specifications.
+It boasts a triple guy eye, making it suitable for up to 3 guy strands.
 Its eye grooves are also contoured to minimise wear and tear to slack.

-It offers long-lasting and reliable stabilisation against the onslaughts of both nature and man-made machinery.
+The rock anchor offers long-lasting and reliable stabilisation against the onslaughts of both nature and man-made machinery.
 Suitable for use in a range of infrastructure, construction, and telecommunications projects.

 Product Features: